 Disabled World calendar of public notices, upcoming and past events, lectures, and conferences related to health and disability issues that are taking place around the world including rehabilitation and assistive technology shows and trade fairs, information and reports on health and disability events currently in progress, as well as news relating to previous events and happenings.
 A list of awareness dates can be found Here.

 People with disability and organizations that represent the interests of people with disabilities are encouraged to attend these meetings and events.
 Those who plan to attend a venue and require accommodations should notify the event organizers as soon as possible to allow time to make any additional special arrangements.

-Guidelines to Making Your Event Accessible to Persons with Disabilities:
+Guidelines to Making An Event Accessible to Persons with Disabilities

 When planning events open to the public, be sure your organization's events are accessible for people with disabilities.
 For example the event may require a sign language interpreter, large print handouts, or simply making sure that the room you reserve is easily accessible.